ma744/Enfield-old-version/README.md

 * Redirect links
 * A simple protection against bots for your e-mail
+* Placed some fonts offline at /public/css/fonts; there is no need to call googleapis.com
+* Adds new page layouts
+* Customized sidebar for 'extra pages' like impress
+* more meta tags in the head.html file

 Check out the `Readme` of [Poole](https://github.com/poole/poole), [Hyde](https://github.com/poole/hyde) and [BlackDoc](https://github.com/karloespiritu/BlackDoc) theme to learn more about the features.